Fast sampling via spectral independence beyond bounded-degree graphs: Random Graph Properties used in our Proofs

-\begin{remark} To understand the whp bounds in Theorems~\ref{thm:main}, \ref{thm:main1}, and \ref{thm:main2} we need to look at the whp bounds in the required lemmas.
+To understand the function $f_{d,\lambda,\theta}(n)$, we need to look at the whp bounds in the lemmas that we use.
 The whp bound functions are $\geq 1-1/n$ for sufficiently large $n$ where sufficiently large is (ultimately) a simple function of $d,\lambda, \theta$ (for example, Lemma~\ref{lem:time},~\ref{lem:percolation}, \ref{lem:next}, and~\ref{lem:FR}).
-Lemma~\ref{lem:good} (and as a consequence Lemma~\ref{lem:branch}) has a more wild dependence on the parameter $\varepsilon$: the function $F(t)$ inside the proof can be bounded by a tower of exponentials of depth $log_d(t)$.
-The whp bound is then $\geq 1-1/n$ assuming $n \geq \exp ( F(1+5/\varepsilon) / \varepsilon )$.
-The value of $\varepsilon$ used in Lemma~\ref{lem:good} is a simple function of $d,\lambda, \theta$; this whp bound propagates to Lemma~\ref{lem:hard1tensor}, then to Lemma~\ref{lem:fastone} and finally to Theorems~\ref{thm:main}, \ref{thm:main1}, and \ref{thm:main2}.
-Figuring out which $\theta$ to use in the ``combined'' algorithm discussed after Theorem~\ref{thm:main} can then be done applying the iterated logarithm function to $n$; this can be done very efficiently. \end{remark}
+Lemma~\ref{lem:good} (and as a consequence Lemma~\ref{lem:branch}) has a more wild dependence on the parameter $\varepsilon$: the function $F(t)$ inside the proof can be bounded from above by a tower of exponentials of depth $log_d(t)$.
+The whp bound is then $\geq 1-1/n$ assuming $n \geq \exp ( F(1+5/\varepsilon) / \varepsilon )$; this whp bound propagates to Lemma~\ref{lem:hard1tensor}, then to Lemma~\ref{lem:fastone} and finally to Theorems~\ref{thm:main}, \ref{thm:main1}, and \ref{thm:main2}.